When I was an in-house marketer at construction and home service companies, finding the best websites for contractor leads was tough.

 What works best on Yelp

-• Don’t sign any contracts.
-This is the biggest mistake small businesses make.
+- Don’t sign any contracts.
+This is the biggest mistake I see people make.
 Yelp has an entire team dedicated to calling their users and trying to get them into contracts.
 They are very, very persistent.
 But you don’t get anything in a contract that you can’t get with self-serve ads.

 Important note: If you sign up for HomeAdvisor Pro you will be provided a 1-month free trial of mHelpDesk, a sister company.
 This free trial will automatically convert into a paid subscription after 1 month if you do not cancel it.
 Set yourself a reminder, or try to get them to cancel it immediately so that you don’t get charged for software you’re not using.